CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/botania/elventrade.md

         input(Collection<IIngredient>)
         ```

     - `#!groovy ItemStackList`.
 Sets the item outputs of the recipe.
 Requires greater than or equal to 1 and less than or equal to 99.
-(Default `null`).

         ```groovy
         output(ItemStack)